-1. On the header, touch .
+- On the header, touch

 The keypad opens.

-2. Touch the numbers/characters for your password, then touch

-Depending on the password entered and your level of access, the User and/or Service options, and view only access to the Advanced menu are accessible.
-See Accessing the User, Service, and Advanced Menus on page 10
+- 2. Touch the numbers/characters for your password, then touch your level of access, the User and/or Service options, and view-only access to the Advanced menu are accessible.
+See Accessing the User, Service, and Advanced Menus on page 10.